UtopianFuture/UtopianFuture.github.io/kernel/From-keyboard-to-Display.md

 >
 > 7) The ISR reads the scan code from port 60h and decides whether to process it or pass the control to program for taking action.

+> Basically, when a key is pressed, the keyboard controller tells a device called the PIC, to cause an interrupt.
+Because of the wiring of keyboard and PIC, IRQ #1 is the keyboard interrupt, so when a key is pressed, IRQ 1 is sent to the PIC.
+The role of the PIC will be to decide whether the CPU should be immediately notified of that IRQ or not and to translate the IRQ number into an *interrupt vector* (i.e. a number between 0 and 255) for the CPU's table.

 但具体的处理还是需要看代码。

 需要明确以下几件事情：